 Yesterday while I was busy chasing cats, I found in the stowage an old issue of National Geographic magazine.
 It had a cover story on animal intelligence.
-It made for an interesting reading.
-Read the National geographic cover story here.
+It made for interesting reading.

 I wonder if you have harbored wishes of having conversations with animals, remember Dr. Dolittle? 🙂